The presence of antisperm antibodies (ASA) in the ejaculate is an immune cause of male infertility.

 Yovich JL, Stanger JD, Kay D, Boettcher B: In vitro fertilization of oocytes from women with serum antisperm antibodies.
 Lancet 1:369, 19.

-FAQs from users: 'Can vasectomy reversal induce the production of antisperm antibodies?', 'What kills sperm in the female body?' and 'If the result of a SpermMar test is above 50%, does it mean I have antisperm antibodies?'.
+FAQs from users: 'Why is ICSI an option in cases of immunological infertility due to the presence of anti-sperm antibodies?', 'Why do antisperm antibodies cause infertility?', 'Can vasectomy reversal induce the production of antisperm antibodies?', 'What kills sperm in the female body?' and 'If the result of a SpermMar test is above 50%, does it mean I have antisperm antibodies?'.